Ayesha-da/pneumonia_detection_analysis/README.md

 * How long did the training take?

-The training took about 15 min for 50 epochs on local machine and google colab-GPU took about 10 min.
+Google colab (GPU) took about 15-20 min to read the images The training took about 20 - 25 min for 50 epochs .

 Our model had overfitting problem.
-The early stopping criteria would also help avoid overfitting

- Early stopping is a method that allows you to specify an arbitrary large number of training epochs and stop training once the model performance stops improving on a hold out validation dataset.
+The early stopping criteria would also help avoid overfitting  stop training once the model performance stops improving

- Often, the first sign of no further improvement may not be the best time to stop training.
-This is because the model may coast into a plateau of no improvement or even get slightly worse before getting much better.

 We can account for this by adding a delay to the trigger in terms of the number of epochs on which we would like to see no improvement.
-This can be done by setting the “patience” argument.
+This can be done by setting the “patience” argument. and baseline=0.5

 early_stopping = EarlyStopping(monitor='val_accuracy', mode='max') overfitting 0.5 above
 early_stopping = EarlyStopping(monitor='val_loss', mode='min') overfitting 0.5 below class

- baseline increase normal
- decrease pneumonia

- patience increase pneumonia
- decrease normal
+stop training if performance stays above or below a given threshold or baseline.
+We can account for this by adding a delay to the trigger in terms of the number of epochs on which we would like to see no improvement.
+This can be done by setting the “patience” argument.